Cle07/myWebLab/articles/about.md

 2. Back-end agnostic<br>
 3. Fast

-I currently use [Robyn](https://robyn.tech/) which adopt a FastAPI-like interface, with a Rust back-end.
+I currently use [Robyn](https://robyn.tech/) which adopt a Python FastAPI-like interface, mixed with a Rust back-end.

 I am also interested in [Dioxus](https://dioxuslabs.com/) !